 Inupiaq of Alaska

 Winter!
-The life of Inupiaq People can be fairly much defined by that word and, at that far North, it is the greatest word of the language.
+The life of Inupiat People can be fairly much defined by that word and, at that far North, it is the greatest word of the language.
 Winter can last for as long as eight months some years, unrelenting the entire time.
 Their food, water supply, clothing, shelters, celebrations, spirituality, and world-view are all inter-dependent with snow, ice, temperatures colder than the freezing point, wind, and nights that last up to 24 hours for a few months of the year.
+The rapidly changing environment, melting ice, and changes in animal and bird behavior and migrations continue to impact the world of the Arctic People.

 Raven Makes Gallery can acquire and sell works containing sea mammal parts, from Alaska Native Peoples, as defined by the Marine Mammals Act of 1972.
 We will not sell the item, however, if it is going to be taken outside of the U.S.